molesinski/Clara/README.md

 * Low memory allocation for search execution
 * Stemming and stop words handling for 30 languages
 * Text, keyword, hierarchy and range fields
-* Synonym maps with multi token synonym support
+* Index time synonym maps with multi token support
-* Document scoring using BM25
+* Cross field searching with BM25 scoring
 * Filtering keyword and hierarchy fields by any or all values and range fields by value subrange
-* Faceting without restricting facet value list by filtered values
+* Faceting without restricting facet values by field filters
-* Result sorting by document score or range field
+* Result sorting by document scoring or range field values
 * Fully configurable and extendable text analysis pipeline
 * Fluent query builder